A list of Print-on-demand publishers, self-publishing/”Vanity presses” and other non-traditional publishers for librarians and authors.

 This list used other sources to identify publishers, including librarian Dawn Loomis’s (now defunct) LibGuide on recognizing POD publishers and this Wikipedia list of self-publishing companies,

 *Disclaimer: This guide reflects the research and views only of its author.
-These views may not be shared by her library or her University.
+These views may not be shared by her library or her University or by Jeffrey Beall or the University of Colorado Denver.